Curtiss Candy Company

 Their first confectionery item was Kandy Kake, later refashioned in 1920 as the log-shaped Baby Ruth.
 Their second confectionery item was the chocolate-covered peanut butter crunch Butterfinger, which was introduced in 1926.
 In 1931, Curtiss marketed the brand by sponsoring famous air racer, John H. Livingston, in the Baby Ruth Aerobatic Team flying the air-racer Howard "Mike" at airshows, and sponsoring Livingston's Monocoupe racer in the 1934 MacRobertson Air Race.
 The Jolly Jack candy was included in army rations during World War II.

 In 1964, Standard Brands purchased Curtiss Candy Company.
 Standard Brands merged with Nabisco in 1981.
 In 1990, RJR Nabisco sold the Curtiss brands to Nestlé.

 The Baby Ruth / Butterfinger factory, built in the 1960s, is located at 3401 Mt.
 Prospect Rd. in Franklin Park, Illinois.
-Interstate 294 curves eastward around the plant, where a prominent, rotating sign, resembling a gigantic candy bar, is seen.
+Interstate 294 curves eastward around the plant, where a prominent, rotating sign, resembling a giant candy bar, is visible.
 It originally read "Curtiss Baby Ruth" on one side and "Curtiss Butterfinger" on the other.
 It was changed to read "Nestlé" following the acquisition.

 A "Curtiss Baby Ruth" sign was on an apartment building across from Wrigley Field for several decades.
 Wrigley and the Curtiss plant are both on Addison Street, although more than 10 miles apart.